Wren6991/Hazard3/Readme.md

 This repository also contains a compliant RISC-V Debug Module for Hazard3, which can be accessed over an AMBA 3 APB port or using the optional JTAG Debug Transport Module.

 There is an [example SoC integration](example_soc/soc/example_soc.v), showing how these components can be assembled to create a minimal system with a JTAG-enabled RISC-V processor, some RAM and a serial port.

+_Note: the bit manipulation instructions don't have upstream compliance tests at time of writing.
+See [here](test/sim/bitmanip-random) for my constrained-random bitmanip tests run against spike, the RISC-V ISA simulator._

 The following are planned for future implementation: